 Sprint will credit new customers for the trade-in value of their old smartphone and then give them a Visa prepaid card for the cost of any switching fees minus the trade-in value of the old phone.
-The switching fees Sprint will cover may be remaining payments on a device purchase from another carrier or an ETF.

 Switch to T-Mobile without ETFs